Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Probabilistic Branching

 \subsubsection{Backward Simulations}

-Next we turn to backward simulations.
-Similarly to nondeterministic setting (\S{}\ref{subsubsec:powbwd}), we have to impose a certain restriction on backward Kleisli simulations to ensure soundness.
-By the feature of $\giry$ that composition in $\Kl(\giry)$ is $\omega$-continuous, the image-finiteness condition is no longer needed.
+We turn to backward simulations.
+Similarly to the nondeterministic setting (Section~\ref{subsubsec:powbwd}), we have to impose a certain restriction on backward Kleisli simulations to ensure soundness.
+By the feature of $\giry$ that composition in $\Kl(\giry)$ is $\omega^{\op}$-continuous---a feature absent in $\Kl(\pow)$---the image-finiteness condition is no longer needed.